Tyrn/wei/the-insider-en.typ

      Soon  Inis  appeared  in  Bemish's  office  again  as  a  secretary and Ashinik's frequent trips to the villa came to an end.
-Ashinik  and Inis were quite a bit younger than Terence Bemish - she was seventeen, he was twenty - but  Bemish just  didn't  notice how  Inis'  blushed when his  young  deputy entered  the company  director's office and how often Ashinik  and Inis  ate together  in the company cafeteria or in one of the  port's restaurants that had grown around like mushrooms.
+Ashinik  and Inis were quite a bit younger than Terence Bemish---she was seventeen, he was twenty---but  Bemish just  didn't  notice how  Inis'  blushed when his  young  deputy entered  the company  director's office and how often Ashinik  and Inis  ate together  in the company cafeteria or in one of the  port's restaurants that had grown around like mushrooms.

-     Although, Terence  Bemish declared at his first meeting with  Inis some words  about the freedom of will, in reality  this  freedom of will extended only  as far as  him making Inis  his secretary  - while Inis was a nice and kind girl, blindingly  bright she was not.
-Bemish  was quite  happy when she handed  him a clean shirt and socks in the morning, excellent coffee at noon and spent nights in his bed - when, of course,  the Assalah company head was not having fun  in a capital bordello or  at  a high rank official reception that would usually come to an end in the same bordello.
+     Although, Terence  Bemish declared at his first meeting with  Inis some words  about the freedom of will, in reality  this  freedom of will extended only  as far as  him making Inis  his secretary---while Inis was a nice and kind girl, blindingly  bright she was not.
+Bemish  was quite  happy when she handed  him a clean shirt and socks in the morning, excellent coffee at noon and spent nights in his bed---when, of course,  the Assalah company head was not having fun  in a capital bordello or  at  a high rank official reception that would usually come to an end in the same bordello.

-     Bemish took as good care of her as he  did of expensive house furniture but he knew that nothing better than a secretary  could come out of Inis - a nice pleasant  girl with a warm heart and, let's admit it, not a  very smart head.
+     Bemish took as good care of her as he  did of expensive house furniture but he knew that nothing better than a secretary  could come out of Inis---a nice pleasant  girl with a warm heart and, let's admit it, not a  very smart head.
 And Terence Bemish assigned  automatically any unintelligent person to a place at the very bottom of his rating list.